asanurag/Task-Manager-Main/README.md

 Task Manager
 Task Manager is a full-stack application built with a React frontend and a Node.js/Express backend, using Redux for state management and MongoDB for data storage.
 This application allows users to create, edit, delete, and manage tasks with various features to enhance productivity.
-Users can filter tasks based on their status and sort them by priority or due date.
+Users can filter tasks based on status and sort them by priority or due date.

 Features
 Add Tasks: Create new tasks with details like title, description, priority, and due date.